CIS-566-Fall-2023/final-project/README.md

 ![m1 3](https://github.com/kyraSclark/final-project/assets/60115638/f9a68485-1cdb-4328-8aec-4af49fe6cda8)

-Now, we have completed milestone1, as you can see in this live demo:
+Now, we have completed milestone1, as you can see in this [live demo](https://kyrasclark.github.io/final-project/)!
 The Gravity slider still does not work.
 Next week, I will work on obstacles and collision/bounce physics!

 ## Milestone 2: Implementation part 2 (due 11/27)